ianmilligan1/ianmilligan.ca/content/post/online-learn/index.md

 ## Flexibility and Pivoting

 This is important.
-I learned the hard way, for example, that I needed to provide more information about how to use the Internet Archive's Wayback Machine thatn I had before.
+I learned the hard way, for example, that I needed to provide more information about how to use the Internet Archive's Wayback Machine than I had before.
 This is because when you're teaching in a classroom, you can monitor faces and do lots of on-the-fly instruction; less so when you're online.

-So I created this short YouTube video to help people out at one point becuase I felt like I was getting several good questions from students that required more than just e-mail help!
+So I created this short YouTube video to help people out at one point because I felt like I was getting several good questions from students that required more than just e-mail help!

 {{< youtube dJ-qW7_RlGg >}}
 <br/>